lonycell/grafana.v7/docs/sources/features/datasources/cloudwatch.md

 ## IAM Policies

-Grafana needs permissions granted via IAM to be able to read CloudWatch metrics and EC2 tags/instances/regions.
-You can attach these permissions to IAM roles and utilize Grafana's built-in support for assuming roles.
+ThingSPIN needs permissions granted via IAM to be able to read CloudWatch metrics and EC2 tags/instances/regions.
+You can attach these permissions to IAM roles and utilize ThingSPIN's built-in support for assuming roles.

 Here is a minimal policy example: